gagglepod/kylebondo.com/src/data/dents-posts/building-my-first-saas.md

 I fall in love with wicked problems and enjoy providing clarity to strategy, design, and engineering by keeping the _"main thing the main thing"_ during a project's journey.

 My first big _Software-as-a-Service_ application experience came when I was doing Freelance Development with my first company.
-I contracted with a small design firm called <a href="http://www.sparkplug.com/" target="_blank" rel="noopener noreferrer">_Sparkplug_</a> out of out of Portland, Oregon, to build them a prototype application called <a href="http://www.teamsnap.com/" target="_blank">_TeamSnap_</a>.
+I contracted with a small design firm called *Sparkplug* out of Portland, Oregon, to build a prototype application called <a href="http://www.teamsnap.com/" target="_blank">_TeamSnap_</a>.

-I took the paper designs from Sparkplug and built TeamSnap out as a sports team management tool.
-During the project, I convinced Sparkplug to reconsider who actually manages a sports team.
+I took the paper designs from Sparkplug and built TeamSnap as a sports team management tool.
+During the project, I convinced Sparkplug to reconsider who manages a sports team.
 While they thought it would be run by a team manager or a team parent, the actual customer of TeamSnap would most likely be coaches.
 Coaches were the ones that needed to save time organizing their teams and groups online.

-The end result was a TeamSnap working prototype, developed as a PHP/MySQL LAMP application that focused on a coaches perspective of their amateur team.
-Sparkplug then turned around and sold the prototype to a private investor who turned the application into <a href="http://www.teamsnap.com/" target="_blank">US$20-million Software-as-a-Service company based in Boulder, Colorado</a>.
+The result was a TeamSnap working prototype, developed as a PHP/MySQL LAMP application that focused on a coach's perspective of their amateur team.
+Sparkplug then turned around and sold the prototype to a private investor who turned the application into <a href="http://www.teamsnap.com/" target="_blank">US$20 million Software-as-a-Service company based in Boulder, Colorado</a>.

 The current version of the application still has many of the features I helped create.